michaelbrownjr/thinkingkuumba/content/posts/seven-new-android-features.md

 Now, I know this might not be everyone's cup of tea.
 Some people like the hype of a big annual update.
 But honestly?
 I'm starting to see the benefits of Google's approach.
 It means our phones are constantly evolving and getting better, not just once a year.

 With that said, you can checkout the list of all of the new features that's being rolled out for Android today over at [Android.com](https://www.android.com/new-features-on-android).
 What I'm most excited for is having the ability to edit messages after they've been sent in Google Messages, but there's quite a lot.

-### What do you think of Android's rolling updates?
-Love 'em or hate 'em?
-Let me know in the comments!